 to access my private client computer, mercury, even if mercury is sitting at the lightdm login prompt halfway around the world.

-First, make sure we can set up the reverse tunnel by hand.
-While at mercury, enter this
+Reverse tunnel - starting by hand: First, make sure we can set up the reverse tunnel by hand.
+While at mercury, as your normal user, enter this

 $ sudo su -s /bin/sh autossh -c "/usr/bin/autossh -N -R :20202:localhost:22 email@example.com"

-One thing I use to check to see it worked is to log into the server (as bob) and check using
+One thing I use to check to see it worked is to log into the server (hbelabs, as normal user) and check using

 or variations thereof.
 If nothing displays, then there is no reverse tunnel.